CERTIFIED MEDICATION AIDE

 (75 clock hours)

-Classroom and clinical experiences will provide you with the skills necessary to administer oral and topical medication in a safe and accurate manner in an adult care home in Kansas.
-Upon successful completion of the course with a passing grade, you are eligible to take the Kansas Nursing Medication Aide test.
+Classroom and clinical experiences will provide you with the skills necessary to administer oral and topical medication in a safe and accurate manner.
+Upon successful completion of the course, you are eligible to take the Kansas Nursing Medication Aide test.

-- Must be a ACTIVE Certified Nurse Aide in Kansas
+- Must be an ACTIVE Certified Nurse Aide in Kansas

 - Negative TB Skin Test (within last 12 months) or chest X-ray (within last 5 years)